skynav/ttt/README.md

 The fourth phase performs additional semantic (and some syntactic) testing on the resource that is beyond what is tested by the previous three phases.
 For example, some TTML attributes are typed by the TTML schema as `xs:string`, which does not test the form of that string to determine compliance with TTML.
 In this fourth phase, these attributes are further verified to determine if they comply with TTML syntactic and semantic rules.
 In addition, a variety of other constraints specified by TTML are tested during this phase.

+If desired, the `--until-phase` option may be used to cause verification to stop at a particular phase, thus skipping subsequent phases.

 The following `xs:string` schema typed attributes are tested for syntactic correctness during this fourth phase (those not yet verified are noted as *TBD*):

  * `tts:color`